tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 A model with a high P value produces a low number of false positives, while a model with low P has a high number of false positives.
 That is, it detecting many things that aren't really there.

-**Recall** is a measure of the prevalence of false positives (FP).
+**Recall** is a measure of the prevalence of false posinegativestives (FN).
 It is the proportion of the objects identified in the ground truth data that were successfully detected by the model.

-snarble - the equation below is written in three lines, with the math bit separated

 $$
 R = \frac{TP}{TP + FN}